luismiguelcasadodiaz/NetPractice/README.md

   |A1|85.126.118.254/23|
   |BA|85.126.119.132/23|

-  ...but the /23 has the last bit of 3rd byte available, so x.x.118.x and x.x.119.x belong to same network.
+  ...but the /23 has the last bit of the 3rd byte available, so x.x.118.x and x.x.119.x belong to the same network.

   ### Level 05

 ![image](https://github.com/user-attachments/assets/b42b183c-1c18-4a52-92b6-a0428d6fe393)

-In this configuraion the router is functional.
+In this configuration the router is functional.
 There are two networks to connect.
 Since the router separates different networks, the range of possible IP addresses on one of its interfaces must not overlap with the range of its other interfaces.
 An **overlap** in the IP address range would imply that the interfaces are on the same network.

 Here is the first time we see a route.
 A routing table is a data table stored in a **router** or a **network host** that lists the routes to particular network destinations.